-Compression in lymphoedema management Compression works by helping to move lymph fluid from the tissues back into the bigger lymph vessels for clearance by the body.
-TOP TIP Compression garments should be replaced every 3-6 months, or when they lose elasticity.
+Compression in lymphoedema management

+Compression works by helping to move lymph fluid from the tissues back into the bigger lymph vessels for clearance by the body.

+TOP TIP

+Compression garments should be replaced every 3-6 months, or when they lose elasticity.
 Younger or very active people may need to change their garments more often.
-Manufacturers' sizes vary so when selecting a new product, you should always be remeasured by clinician using the manufacturers' guidelines.
-Remember that the size of your old ۲ This is achieved as compression forms a firm casing around the limb that provides support and resistance to the muscles when they move.
+Manufacturers' sizes vary so when selecting a new product, you should be remeasured by your clinician using the manufacturers' guidelines.
+Remember that the size of your old garment may no longer be appropriate if your health circumstances have changed.

+This is achieved as compression forms a firm casing around the limb that provides support and resistance to the muscles when they move.
 This resistance increases the squeeze of the muscles, which in turn increases lymph flow.
-This can help to reduce swelling, improve shape and prevents further build up of fluid.
+This can help to reduce swelling, improve limb shape and prevents further build up of fluid.

 Compression bandaging may be needed if the skin is fragile and vulnerable to damage when applying an armsleeve, or if the limb is very swollen making a garment temporarily unsuitable.
 Once swelling and limb shape is stable, and providing the skin is not too fragile, a garment can be ordered in most cases.

 Alternatively, and more commonly, compression garments can be used to deliver graduated compression.
-A wide range of garments are available, including wraps, kits, and pumps in different styles, fabrics and colours.
-Your clinician will work with you to identify the best one for you.
-Depending on the area of swelling, the garment may include your hand and fingers too. garment may no longer be appropriate if your health has changed.
+A wide range of garments are available, including wraps, kits, pumps, etc in different styles, fabrics and colours.
+Your clinician will work with you to identify the best one for you (a selection are featured opposite).
+Depending on the extent of swelling, the garment may include your hand and fingers too.

 The fit of your new garment should be checked by your clinician to ensure the correct product has been supplied, that you can take it on and off, that it fits well and covers the whole area that needs treatment.

 Your garment should feel firm, supportive and comfortable, and should be tight enough to provide resistance.
 If you feel tingling, numbness or pain, however, the garment should be removed.

 It is key that you are happy with the garment as you need to wear it for the long-term management of your condition.
 Keep working with your clinician until you find a garment that meets your needs.

+Lymphoedema Support Network

+www.lymphoedema.org

-Lymphoedema Support Network www.lymphoedema.org The LSN is a national charity that provides information and support for people with lymphoedema.
+The LSN is a national charity that provides information and support for people with lymphoedema.

-MOBIDERM autofit for the treatment of LYMPHOEDEMA Mobilising garments featuring MOBIDERM œdema management technology

-Night Time Compression

-Taking over from daytime compression, Mobiderm garments continue to mobilise lymphoedema during your rest and night time periods, and thereby reinforce the effects of your daytime compression.

-Mobiderm garments are made of a soft, elastic material designed to deliver a soft pressure, well accepted in the rest and night time phases.
-The garments are fitted with Mobiderm technology on the inside which helps promote lymphatic circulation with micro massages.

-Effective

-- · Reinforces the effects of daytime treatment

-- Maintains the volume reduction of the oedema

-Ease of Use

-- Enhance self-management of oedema

-A single garment to put on
+Product name: Venosan Manufacturer: Credenhill

+- Unique SeaCell Pure technology provides pain relief and helps to reduce swelling - Available in classes 2 and 3 made to measure in beige or black; Available in class 2 off the shelf, beige only - Six styles - Stiff fabric profile to contain limb swelling and prevent gathering in skin folds

+Product name: ReadyWrap

+Manufacturer: L&R

+- Low profile design - Double sewn liner for one-handed application and removal - Padded wrist and elbow for comfort - Easy to use colour-coded VELCRO branded fasteners - Adjustable to accomodate fluctuating limb circumference - Available in 2 colours and 4 sizes

+Product name: Jobst Bella Lite

+Manufacturer: BSN

-- A single gament to put o
+- For mild to moderate lymphoedema

-Comfortable

-- Unintrusive and discreet treatment

-- Does not disturb sleep

-For more information call 01892 481620 Or email marketing@thuasne.co.uk Discover the MOBIDERM range at www.thuasne.co.uk Ref: 2101005 (2021 - 01). © Studio Caterin.
+- Armsleeve or gauntlet with thumb.
+Can be worn separately or together

+- Available as Class 1or 2

+- Three sizes, two lengths

+- Black or beige

+- Armsleeve topband (knitted or dotted silicone)